AI for workplace communication

 How can we use generative AI to respond to emails and chats faster?

-a messaging platform where you can chat with digital twins (chatbots) of other users and others can chat with your digital twin
+• a messaging platform where you can chat with digital twins of other users

-a data upload system for users to add documents, emails, notes, and instructions
+• a platform where users could upload documents, emails, notes, and instructions

 Research